replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 During install, KOTS can re-tag and push images to a local image registry.
 This is useful to enable CVE scans, image policy validation, and other pre-deployment rules.
 A private image registry is required for air gapped environments, and is optional for online environments.

-For information about image registry requirements, see [Private Registry Requirements](installing-general-requirements#private-registry-requirements).
+For information about image registry requirements, see [Compatible Image Registries](installing-general-requirements#registries).

 ## Automated (Headless) Installation